-I ride a lugged steel red bike and get hit by cars bit too often for my liking.
-I always make sure that I have at least one book with me at all time.
-If I make a trip to somewhere more than two hours away, I up the number to four-ish books, just to be safe.
+I make sure that I have at least one book with me at all time.
+This is why I have an emergency stash of books in my car.
+If I make a trip to somewhere more than two hours away, I add more books, just to be safe.

 I took Kurt Vonnegut's advice to be kind and so far, the results has been ok.
 When strangers on the street ask me for directions, I nod and pretend to understand.
 I then point them toward a random direction, just to inspire them with confidence.
 They will find their Destination.

-I'm d/Deaf.
+I'm Deaf.
 This leads to me being a visual and tactile person, with different sensory inputs such as 180 degree peripheral vision and feeling sounds through my feet.
-Being a visual person also means that I communicate via visual means, usually Sign Language or Written English.
-This also means I'm fickle about meeting people in real life because I'm not interested in being a Sign Language teacher.
-This does not mean that I'm only interested in fluent signers; I'm more than happy to be social with signers of all skill levels long as there's genuine interest in languages.
+Being a solidly visual person also means that I communicate via visual means, usually Sign Language or Written English, but I've been pulling out gestures more often nowadays.

 I look masculine, scruff and all.
 But I'm not concerned about keeping my interests and behavior masculine.
 I mean I do throw around logs, cut a lot of meats, and drink beers with bourbon.
 But I also bake cookies and giggle.

 I'm leaving Indiana this fall.
 So I'm not looking for anything long term around here unless you sign.

 Open Your Eyes